Updated, July 2013

 A new accessible playground is being built in Renton next to the Meadow Crest Early Learning Center, to be completed by fall 2013.
 The impressive plans include age-appropriate play areas, a picnic shelter, and a nature play area.

 Community members, staff, and volunteers worked with corporate sponsor Disney though a program called KaBOOM! to revitalize the play area.
 A dedication is planned for July 19 at 4 p.m. to celebrate playground construction.

 The playfields feature an interactive electronic playground game station, where players move rapidly from one area to another to hit flashing lights on monitors.

-The Tacoma Nature Center’s unconventional new outdoor play space features a boulder scramble, a slide that runs through a hollow log, a snag climb, a pond with waterfalls and a log crossing, walking trails and rain gardens, and a tree house with multiple entries, including one accessible by wheelchair.
+The Tacoma Nature Center’s unconventional outdoor play space, opened in 2011, features a boulder scramble, a slide that runs through a hollow log, a snag climb, a pond with waterfalls and a log crossing, walking trails and rain gardens, and a tree house with multiple entries, including one accessible by wheelchair.

 The entire park received a $1.7 million makeover and reopened on June 4, 2011 with a spruced-up playground, a brand-new sprayground, a skate park, hiking trails and eco-turf.

 501 S. I St., Tacoma

 Wright now includes a new sprayground water feature and two new play areas that serve 2- to 5-year-olds and 5- to 12-year-olds, plus a rain garden and a concrete plaza area.